Active Searches DSG Koya

 LAND seeks to better reflect Cleveland’s neighborhoods in its work by:

-• Creating and maintaining opportunities for artists and designers,
+• Creating and maintaining opportunities for artists and designer

-• Building a diverse staff, board, and network of collaborators, and
+• Building a diverse staff, board, and network of collaborators

 • Establishing an organizational culture of inclusion through nurturing an environment where everyone is valued.

-Headquartered in Cleveland, OH, LAND studio has a $[XM] operating budget, 16 full-time employees and a 25 member Board of Directors.
+In 2026, LAND has forecast revenues of $11+M, including project revenues, a $3M+ operating budget,16 full-time employees and a 25-member Board of Directors.

 The Opportunity